ALCF Student Summer Program

 Introduce a Girl to Engineering Day

 ALCF staff members regularly serve as mentors and volunteers for Argonne’s Introduce a Girl to Engineering Day (IGED) program.
-The annual event gives eighth-grade students a unique opportunity to discover engineering careers alongside Argonne’s world-class scientists and engineers.
-Participants hear motivational presentations by Argonne engineers, tour the lab’s cutting-edge research facilities, connect with mentors, engage in hands-on engineering experiments, and compete in a team challenge.
+The annual event gives eighth-grade students a unique opportunity to explore STEM careers alongside Argonne’s world-class scientists and engineers.
+Participants hear inspiring talks by Argonne staff members, tour state-of-the-art research facilities, connect with mentors, engage in hands-on experiments, and compete in a team challenge.

 Introduction to AI-driven Science on Supercomputers: A Student Training Series

-The AI-driven Science on Supercomputers 7-8-week webinar series is aimed at undergraduate and graduate students enrolled at U.S. universities and community colleges and designed to attract a new generation of AI users by having a low entry barrier; that is, attendees need to have only a basic experience with the Python programming language as the pre-requisite.
+The ALCF’s annual AI-driven Science on Supercomputers training series is designed for undergraduate and graduate students enrolled at U.S. universities and community colleges, with the goal of growing a new generation of AI-ready researchers.
 This year’s focus was on introducing participants to foundational concepts in AI and ML and then diving into the fundamentals of large language models.
 ALCF computer scientists led the weekly sessions and hands-on exercises along with talks by Argonne scientists who use AI in their research.
-The programs run in 2024 trained just over 500 attendees from over 100 universities from the U.S. and beyond, including undergraduates, graduate students, postdocs, and faculty from fields spanning computer science to materials science to biology.
+To date, the series has hosted over 700 attendees from over 100 universities, including undergraduates, graduate students, postdocs, and faculty from fields spanning computer science to materials science to biology.
 For a recap of the 2024 event, read the article on our website.

 Science Careers in Search of Women